 This document provides an example of using the hybrid access and hybrid adding solution to migrate resources from the classic network to a VPC network.

-Before migrating, make sure that:
+Before the migration, make sure that:

 You have known the details and limits of the migration.
 For more information, see Migration overview.